With a conflict over Iran looming, Israel sends a new envoy for the post-Trump era

 The 50-year-old politician lives with his family in New York and plans to commute to Washington for a few days a week.
 For now, his office at the Israeli Embassy is sparse, with no personal items or books.
 Empty hooks for his predecessor’s pictures remain on the walls.

-Erdal’s predecessor in Washington, Ron Dermer, is a close Netanyahu confidant who also forged strong ties to the Trump family.
+Erdan’s predecessor in Washington, Ron Dermer, is a close Netanyahu confidant who also forged strong ties to the Trump family.

 The choice of Erdan turns the page in Washington, even though Netanyahu has remained in office throughout both the Obama and Trump administrations.
 Netanyahu announced his choice in May, months before Biden won.